-Better yet, emerald & asscher-cut diamonds are much cheaper than the ubiquitous round diamond.
+Better yet, emerald & asscher cut diamonds are much cheaper than the ubiquitous round diamond.
 Take a look at these three 1-ct H-color VS2 diamonds.
-By choosing an emerald-cut or asscher-cut diamond, you could save 35-40% or choose a larger center stone!
+By choosing an emerald cut diamond or asscher cut diamond, you could save 35-40% or choose a larger center stone.
 With these cuts, you can find that perfect engagement ring without breaking the bank.

-What's the Difference Between Emerald & Asscher-Cut Diamonds?
+What's the Difference Between an Emerald Cut and an Asscher Cut?

-Some emerald cuts are square, causing extra confusion.
-However, their corners are less truncated than a true asscher-cut diamond.
+Some emerald cut diamonds are square, causing extra confusion.
+However, their corners are less truncated than a true asscher cut diamond.

 The cut quality of step-cut diamonds, like emerald or asscher cuts, is more subjective than it is for round brilliants.
 While round brilliant cuts are carefully perfected to provide the most sparkle, step cuts reflect broadly, and a number of different angles can create a beautiful pattern of light.

 But that doesn't mean every step-cut diamond looks great.
 Avoid diamonds that show large, dark areas.

 In addition, consider the overall shape appeal.
 Make sure that the shape is symmetrical.

 For asscher cut diamonds, make sure all 8 facets meet in the middle.
 Some poorly cut diamonds have corner facets that reach only part way to the center, leaving the diamond looking awkward.
 These stones lack the mesmerizing "windmill" effect seen in most asscher cut diamonds.